alexholcombe/MOTcircular/README.md

 This program is super-complicated, legacy of many different papers using tracking.
 I don't recommend you use it without my guidance.
 My other repositories, such as attentional-blink, are more user-friendly.

 Want to add
 - Modulation of radius as function of time.
 Radius calls function to determine its value at each time.
-- Add waveform to the trajectory.
+- Spatial modulation of radius, yielding a radial frequency pattern.
 This is something added to radius, is function of angle.

 Should also be a function of time?
 But if the idea is to know/determine individual objects' trajectories, then reversals will mess it up.
 Is it about individual object paths or not?